smoothed9/redis-sortedsets/README.md

 Use Case 1: Retrieve a single Row
 Use Case 2: Retrieve multiple Rows

-For more details about this project, please refer to my blog @ <link>
+For more details about this project, please refer to my blog @ https://medium.com/@smoothed9/redis-sorted-sets-with-spring-boot-and-jedis-f44c73115e05